vincentarelbundock/Rdatasets/doc/Ecdat/rst/HHSCyberSecurityBreaches.rst

 ~~~~~~~

 This contains the breach report data downloaded 2015-02-26 from the US
 Health and Human Services.
-This catalogues reports starting 2009-10-21.
+This catalogs reports starting 2009-10-21.
 Earlier downloads included a few breaches prior to 2009 when the law was
 enacted (inconsistently reported), and a date for breach occurrence in
 addition to the date of the report.